PythonCharmers/python-future/docs/faq.rst

 -----------

 Yes please :) We welcome bug reports, additional tests, pull requests, and stories of either success or failure with using it.

-Help with the fixers for the ``futurize`` script is particularly welcome.
+However, please note that the project is not very actively maintained.
+It should be considered done, like Python 2.

 Where is the repo?